 Case picking is the gathering of full cartons or boxes of product, typically done on a pallet.
-Extremely important among warehouses processes, there are a wide variety of methods for case picking that range in terms of difficulty level.
+Extremely important among warehouse processes, there are a wide variety of methods for case picking that range in terms of difficulty level.
 For instance, the most basic method of case picking involves a person who serves as the order picker of a stationary product that is stored on either static shelving or a pallet rack.
-However, other methods of order picking involve machinery such as automatic palletizers and forklift trucks.
+However, other methods of order picking involve machinery, such as automatic palletizers and forklift trucks.